White Hat SEO Techniques That You Can Use Right Now (2018 Update)

-In this guide I will show you the top white hat strategies that I use which have achieved me and my 20+ clients massive results.
+I'm here to show you the top white hat strategies that I use to achieve massive results like these:

-Want to know how I’m ranking number 1 for “Maryland Search Engine Optimization” (over 2k monthly search rate) with zero back links?
+A While back, I was able to rank for “Maryland Search Engine Optimization” (over 2k monthly search rate) without any link building.

-I leverage other authority sources that are already ranking for a subject around my main subject which is Maryland.
+I leveraged other authoritative sources that were already ranking for a subject around the subject I wanted to target.

-All I did was look up “Maryland” on Google and went to Wikipedia and found information about Maryland that was hyper specific to that area and included in my page.
+All I did was search “Maryland” on Google and went to Wikipedia and found information about Maryland that was hyper-specific to that area and included on my page.

-The cool thing is that this method can be applied to pretty much anything.
+The cool thing is that this method can be pretty much any type of search.

-Of course there are other factors that come into play but Google seems to compare your content with what other authority and highly relevant web pages are talking about around your subject.
+Of course, there are other factors that come into play but Google seems to compare your content with what other authorities and highly relevant web pages are talking about around your subject.

 2. Create a Value Ladder

-In fact this step is so valuable that now after discovering it, I try to provide it to potential or current clients before or after the initial SEO road map I do for them.
+In fact, this SEO tip is so valuable that after discovering it, I include this strategy in my selling process after the initial SEO roadmap I do for clients.

-In any value ladder you should have multiple stages.
+In any value ladder, you should have multiple steps.

-This is what it looks like (I apologize for my poor drawing skills in paint):
+This is what it looks like (I apologize for my poor drawing skills in the paint):

-The idea is that you bring your target audience to the ladder with free content and slowly up sell them with the different stages you create in your value ladder.
+At step 2, you upsell said audience with the different stages you create in your value ladder.

 3. Consider The Value Table